Skip to main content

 How step therapy works

-One of these special requirements or coverage limits is known as step therapy, where we require a trial of a preferred drug to treat a medical condition before covering another non-preferred drug.
+One of these special requirements or coverage limits is known as step therapy.
+This is when we require a trial of a preferred drug to treat a medical condition before covering another nonpreferred drug.

 Here’s an example: